xLightsSequencer/xLights/README.txt

-   -- bug (dkulp)  Change string handling where unicode might be important -- bug (dkulp)  Address some twinkle performance issues -- bug (dpriem) Ensure model measurement is shown by updating when zooming -- bug (keith)  Fix nodes for multi-layer arches dont update when layer nodes updated -- bug (scott)  Fix light count on arches and candycanes in model export 2021.01 January 14 2021
+   -- bug (dkulp)  Change string handling where unicode might be important -- bug (dkulp)  Address some twinkle performance issues -- bug (dpriem) Ensure model measurement is shown by updating when zooming -- bug (keith)  Fix nodes for multi-layer arches don't update when layer nodes updated -- bug (scott)  Fix light count on arches and candycanes in model export 2021.01 January 14 2021
    -- enh (gil)    Improve handle selection when handles overlap to help with resizing tiny models